-Sarah writes plays about theatrical worlds that look like our own but expose the absurdity and black comedy of human behaviour through a visceral and surreal register.
+Sarah writes plays about theatrical worlds that look like our own but expose the absurdity and black comedy of human behaviour through a visceral, surreal and metaphorical register.
 Her work focuses on identity, feminism and the internal versus external.

 Sarah Kosar is an internationally produced and published playwright.
-She is originally from Butler, Pennsylvania and has lived in London for the past 8 years.
-She has been granted an Exceptional Promise in Playwriting visa which was endorsed by Vicky Featherstone (Royal Court), Steve Marmion (Soho Theatre), The Writers Guild of Great Britain and Playwright Simon Stephens.
+She is originally from Butler, Pennsylvania and has lived in London for the past nine years.
+She has been granted an Exceptional Promise in Playwriting visa which was endorsed by the Royal Court, Soho Theatre, The Writers Guild of Great Britain and Playwright Simon Stephens.
 She was the Inaugural Writer in Residence at The Archivist’s Gallery where her play Mumburger premiered in July 2016 and later transferred to the Old Red Lion for Clive Judd’s Inaugural Season as Artistic Director in July 2017.
-She was recently featured in Exeunt’s list of great female playwrights that London’s theatres should be staging.
+She was featured in Exeunt’s list of great female playwrights that London’s theatres should be staging.
 Sarah is also the producer and host of the iTunes New and Noteworthy podcast Kin.
 You can listen here.
-Alongside writing, Sarah is the Head of Talent at the music-tech startup, ROLI.
+Alongside writing, Sarah is the Head of Talent at the music-tech startup, ROLI in Dalston, London.

 Sarah is a part of the Old Vic 12 for 2017 - 2018.